Waterloo Institute for Hellenistic Studies

 With a view to assisting in the development of the next generation of Hellenistic scholars, the WIHS welcomes graduate student membership.
 This membership is open to students pursuing graduate studies in the Hellenistic world at any institution.
 The privileges of graduate student members would be for the most part identical to those of research associates.
 We encourage you to consider joining WIHS as a graduate student member.

-If you are interested in becoming a graduate student member, please contact WIHS Director, Andrew Faulkner.
+If you are interested in becoming a graduate student member, please contact WIHS Director, Sheila Ager.